Equivariant line bundles with connection on the p-adic upper half plane: Introduction

 We do not use the result of Scholze--Weinstein \cite{SW13}, nor even the existence of the Drinfeld tower, to prove Theorem \ref{ThmA}.
 Instead, we give an explicit construction of the elements $\PicCon^{G^0}(\Omega)_{\tors}$ as finite order $G^0$-equivariant line bundles with connection on $\Omega$ and prove directly that there are no others.
 More precisely: in this paper we give an \emph{elementary construction} \footnote{elementary in the sense of not depending on the duality of Rapoport-Zink spaces, nor on the theory of perfectoid spaces} of finite order $GL_2(\cO_F)$-equivariant line bundles with connection on the $K$-affinoid subdomain $\Omega_0$ of $\Omega$ that is the inverse image of the vertex fixed by $GL_2(\cO_F)$ in the Bruhat-Tits tree under the reduction map, and show that each of these line bundles extends uniquely to a $G^0$-equivariant line bundle with connection on all of $\Omega$.
 We have provided full arguments for some results that already appear in the literature in order to stress the elementary nature of our work.

-In our forthcoming work \cite{AWgoat2}, we will use this elementary construction to better understand the structure of the strong duals of the global sections $\sL^\theta(\Omega)'_s$ of these equivariant line bundles as locally $F$-analytic representations of $G$.
-If $j : \Omega \to \bP^1_K$ denotes the open inclusion, then the results of this paper are used to show that $j_\ast \sL^\theta$ is a coadmissible $G$-equivariant $\cD$-module on $\bP^1_K$ in the sense of \cite{EqDCap}.
-It is a formal consequence that $\sL^\theta(\Omega)'_s$ is an \emph{admissible} $F$-locally analytic $K$-representation of $G$, which is a consequence of a result of Patel, Schmidt and Strauch \cite[Theorem 7.2.1(iv)]{PSSJussieu}.
-However we are able to prove stronger results about the structure of these representations: we will show that for each $\theta\in \Hom(\cO_D^\times, K^\times)_{\tors}$, $\sL^\theta(\Omega)'$ is an admissible locally $F$-analytic $K$-representation of $G^0$ that is \emph{topologically irreducible} when $\theta$ is not fixed by the $D^\times$-action on $\Hom(\cO_D^\times, K^\times)_{\tors}$ mentioned above, and that has a codimension $1$-submodule that is topologically irreducible otherwise.
+In our companion work \cite{AWgoat2}, we use this elementary construction to better understand the structure of the global sections $\sL^\theta(\Omega)$ of these equivariant line bundles as modules over the locally $F$-analytic distribution algebra of $G^0$.
+The results of this paper are used to show that if $j : \Omega \to \bP^1_K$ denotes the open inclusion, then $j_\ast \sL^\theta$ is a coadmissible $G^0$-equivariant $\cD$-module on $\bP^1_K$ in the sense of \cite{EqDCap}.
+We then use this to prove that for each $\theta\in \Hom(\cO_D^\times, K^\times)_{\tors}$, $\sL^\theta(\Omega)$ is \emph{irreducible} as a coadmissible $D(G^0,K)$-module when the underlying connection is non-trivial, and that it has length two otherwise.
+The condition that the underlying connection is non-trivial can be shown to be equivalent to $\theta$ not being fixed by the $D^\times$-action on $\Hom(\cO_D^\times,K^\times)_{\tors}$ discussed above.